-The Culture & Positive Regard lab, as a nod to Carl Rogers’ core conditions of therapy, is dedicated to research on the role of positive regard in the psychotherapeutic relationship.
-In the past, the lab has extensively investigated client and therapist perceptions of positive regard, including, most recently, client perceptions of positive regard in teletherapy.
-This year, the lab is studying the nature of therapists' provision of positive regard as it is expressed in different cultures.
+The Culture & Positive Regard lab, as a nod to Carl Rogers’ core conditions of psychotherapy, is dedicated to research on the role of positive regard in the psychotherapeutic relationship.
+In the past, the lab has extensively investigated client and therapist perceptions of positive regard, including client perceptions of positive regard in teletherapy.
+In recent years, the lab has studied the nature of therapists' provision of positive regard as it is expressed in different cultures.
+The lab's current focus is on how factors such as client attachment style and culture influence client perception of therapist positive regard.
 Doctoral student Mossie Lierle leads this lab.

 *The Culture & Positive Regard lab is not currently recruiting new members.